What is an Eye Exam?

 What to expect during an Eye Exam?

 - The examiner might initially examine your eyes, pupil size, pupil reaction, and the surrounding area with a torch light.
 Subsequently, he might ask you to read various charts to evaluate your near, distant and colour vision.
-If any abnormality is detected, he further moves on to use various lenses to quantitate the refractive power of your eye and suggest contact lenses and corrective glasses.
-He might ask you to look in various directions or look through some peculiar equipment to evaluate your visual fields and your eye muscles.
-A slit lamp examination helps the eye surgeon to find any abnormalities in the cornea, lens and anterior chamber of the eye.
+If any abnormality is detected, he further moves on to use various lenses to quantitate the refractive power of your eye and submit contact lenses and punitive glasses.
+He might ask you to look in various directions or look through some peculiar equipment to evaluate your visual fields and your eye meat .
+A slit lamp examination helps the eye surgeon to find any abnormalities in the cornea, lens and preceding cubicle of the eye.

 Evaluation of glaucoma is through a special test called tonometry which measures the pressure within the eyeball.